sayus2884/web_project_3/README.md

 **Github**

-A repository that contains the code for the project, the github link can be found [here](https://sayus2884.github.io/web_project_3/).
+A repository that contains the code for the project, the published project can be found [here](https://sayus2884.github.io/web_project_3/).